What is Mindfulness?

 - Helps us to become fully engaged in activities.

-- Helps us to make better connection with others.
+- Helps us to make the better connection with others.

 - Help to relieve stress.

 - Help to relieve anxiety, depression and blood pressure.

 6 Benefits of Practicing Mindfulness outside of meditation

 Mindfulness is practiced by paying careful observation and awareness, to what is occurring in the present situation surrounded by you.
 It can be a light sound, a taste or a smell, a feeling or a perception or a mental activity (if it is an emotion and or, a thought).
 You can practice it for a few minutes when you lay on the bed or you can practice it in a park, or in a queue, it is fully up to you when you will feel comfortable to practice your Mindfulness.
 There is no hard and fast place to practice; you can try it anywhere you like.

 Generally, practicing Meditation can be found in most of the religious and or spiritual history.
 It is said that Gautama Buddha did not invent Meditation.
 Though, he did invent the practice of realization through consciousness, which we called ‘Mindfulness’.
 Anyone can practice it inside or outside the formal meditation techniques.
 Although, Meditation is a technique that teaches us to train the mind or induce a mode of self-consciousness.